Earth and Mars – a comparison | Earth vs Mars

 Earth vs Mars – size comparison

-Earth is the fifth largest planet in the Solar system.
-Among the terrestrial planets (Mercury, Venus, Earth, and Mars), Earth is the largest.
-Mars is the second smallest planet in the Solar system after Mercury.
+Earth is the fifth largest planet in the solar system.
+Among the terrestrial planets (Mercury, Venus, Earth, and Mars), it is the largest.
+Mars is the second smallest planet in the solar system after Mercury.

 Moons

-Earth has a single moon.
-Earth’s moon is one of the largest natural satellites in the Solar System.
-Mars has two small potato-shaped moons – Phobos and Deimos.
+Earth has one moon, which is one of the largest natural satellites in the solar system.
+Mars has two small, irregular-shaped moons, Phobos and Deimos.

 Gravity on Earth vs Mars